Suresh Shankar Nadkarni

+He died on 31 January 1995, at the age of 60, succumbing to a heart attack.

+Achievements

 The Government of India awarded him the third highest civilian honour, the Padma Bhushan, in 1989, for his contributions to society, making him the first banker so honoured.

 In 1992, he was chosen as the Goa World Man of the Year by Goa Today Magazine.
-He died on 31 January 1995, at the age of 60, succumbing to a heart attack.